 All the 150 Extended Metropolitan Areas (EMAs) that we track in the United States are expected to see slower rates of growth than in the previous year.
 Despite weaker growth, the data indicate that every one of these microeconomies will expand in 2025, yet some will fare better than others.
 Areas with a large manufacturing base and those that have benefited from strong housing will be among the hardest hit, as elevated interest rates continue to take a toll on interest-sensitive sectors.

-(green), with zero set to yellow.
+The color spectrum indicates a distribution that ranges from negative (red) to positive (green), with zero set to yellow.
 The barometers reflect each indicator's historical distribution.